 Use of Seasonal & Local Ingredients

 Kothimbir Vadi, a famous snack made using fresh coriander leaves, is one of the most popular tea-time snack recipes.
-Another such famous recipe is this Squash Leaves Patra / Butternut Squash-Pumpkin Patra / Stuffed Squash Leaves roll, typically made using colocasia or taro root leaves I have made using my fresh homegrown Squash leaves.
+Another famous recipe is this Squash Leaves Patra / Butternut Squash-Pumpkin Patra / Stuffed Squash Leaves roll, typically made using colocasia or taro root leaves I have made using my fresh homegrown Squash leaves.

 Masala Used in Maharashtrian Cuisine